-Status Bar
+Sta tus Bar

-ON Time Events are ON ON Serial port is ON - NONE ON Event Log is ON Audio List is HIDDEN Figure 4 4.12
+ON Time Events are ON OFF Triggers are OFF - demo OFF Serial port is OFF ON Event Log is ON Audio List is VISIBLE

+E 1 4.40

 At the very bottom of the main Simian window is the Status Bar.
-The Status Bar gives you information on the current state of Time Events and the Event Log.
+The Status Bar gives you information on the current state of Time Events, Triggers, and the Event Log.
 You can also hide and view the audio list.
 This allows you to see the Program Log more easily during times when the Audio List is not needed.
 There is a security setting to disable all of these buttons except the Audio List button, so if these buttons stop working, ask your system administrator.